Chiang Kai Shek College: A Brief History

 Renovation of school’s Main Building (administration and faculty offices; elementary classrooms) to reinforced concrete structures

 - Dr. Su retires.

-- Mr. Chien Yin Shao is appointed president.
+- Mr. Chien Yin Shao is appointed as president.

 The school establishes the Language Learning Center.

 - Mrs. Joan Sy Cotio takes over as president.

 - Construction of ten-storey college building on Narra Street commences.